I really love growing peonies for you.

 Here’s how peony season works:

 At the end of April (the 20th-25th or so), the first peony stems are ready to cut.
 About this time, I’m able to estimate how many stems I’ll have available for the season with pretty good accuracy.
 Then I post those numbers on the wholesale peony availability page and open ordering for wholesale customers.
-Those customers can order peonies by variety and by the stem, reserving them for any week from May through mid-June.
+Those customers can order peonies by variety and by the stem, reserving them for any week in May.
 Some early varieties are available the last week of April.
-Peonies are available for shipping, on-farm pickup, or delivery to the Spartanburg/Greenville area.
+Peonies are available for overnight shipping anywhere in the US, on-farm pickup, or delivery to the Spartanburg/Greenville area.

 If you’re a floral industry professional and would like to receive my availability list in season, please contact me.